 What We Do

-As each Palestine refugee camp is unique, we tailor camp improvement plans to the needs of residents.
-In addition to houses, we rehabilitate public spaces, schools, and clinics.
-Recognizing the special needs of people with disabilities, our improvements include accessible roads and pathways throughout camps.
+As each Palestine refugee camp is unique, the Infrastructure and Camp Improvement programme (ICIP) tailors camp improvement plans to the needs of residents.
+In addition to houses, ICIP rehabilitates public spaces, schools, and clinics.
+Recognizing the specialized needs of people with disabilities, ICIP improvements include accessible roads and pathways throughout camps.

-In addition to proactive improvements, our programme rebuilds camps that have been destroyed or damaged through armed conflict and natural disasters.
+In addition to proactive improvements, ICIP rebuilds camps that have been destroyed or damaged through armed conflict and natural disasters.
 In these times of emergency, UNRWA also provides immediate temporary housing and direct assistance such as water, sanitation and electricity.

-We also work to upgrade the critically substandard shelters of the most vulnerable Palestine refugees.
-In Jordan alone, 500 substandard shelters have been earmarked for urgent upgrading.
-UNRWA’s response to basic housing needs is coordinated with host governments in line with their national, regional and municipal plans.
+ICIP also upgrades the critically substandard shelters of the most vulnerable Palestine refugees.
+The Agency’s response to basic housing needs is coordinated with host governments in line with their national, regional and municipal plans.

 - Who We Are